naschidaniel/laurasBlog/README.md

 # djangoVue

 With the help of Django as backend and Vue as frontend a small website was created.
 DjangoVue includes a blog and classic pages.
 The development and production mode are provided by docker.
-To communicate pleasantly with dockercontainer python invoke is used.
+To communicate pleasantly with docker container python invoke is used.

 ## Dependencies

-The following dependencies must be installed to access the dokercontainer using invoke.
+The following dependencies must be installed to access the docker container using invoke.

 ```
 python 3.7+